 James Garrow of the Philadelphia Department of Public Health told reporters Wednesday evening that Jennifer Riordan’s death was ruled accidental.

-Riordan, a banker and community volunteer in Albuquerque, New Mexico, was aboard Southwest Airlines Flight 1380 from New York to Dallas when a jet engine on the left side failed and its debris crashed the window.
+Riordan, a banker and community volunteer in Albuquerque, New Mexico, was aboard Southwest Airlines Flight 1380 from New York to Dallas when a jet engine on the left side failed and its debris crashed into the window.

 The engine failure happened at about 32,000 feet, about 20 minutes after the jetliner left New York’s LaGuardia Airport.
 Although Riordan was wearing a seatbelt, her body was partially sucked out the window soon after the explosion, according to The New York Times.

 Fellow passenger Max Kraidelman said Riordan’s upper body ended up outside the plane.

 “The top half of her torso was out the window,” Kraidelman told the Times.
 “There was a lot of blood because she was hit by some of the shrapnel coming off the engine after it exploded.”